chengxianga2008/node-cryptojs-aes/README.md

 This is a complete example where server encrypts data, browser requests encrypted data and passphrase, then processes decipher subsequently.

 To best demostrate the library structure, and separate client side and server side, the server is going to be hosted on `localhost:3000`, whereas client can be run on any standard `http server`.
+Communication is carried out through [JSONP](http://api.jquery.com/jquery.getjson/).
 I real world, however, application can be integrated into Express sinatra pattern.

 ### Server Side
 ---